-Approved by the Board of Regents of the University of the State of New York to offer the Associate in Applied Science (A.A.S.) and Associate in Occupational Studies (A.O.S.) degrees, and undergraduate Certificate programs.
+Approved by the Board of Regents of the University of the State of New York to offer the Associate in Occupational Studies (A.O.S.) degrees, and undergraduate Certificate programs.
 Its programs are registered by the New York State Education Department (NYSED).
 As a degree-granting institution of higher education, Mildred Elley is a member of the University of the State of New York (USNY).

 Approved by the Veterans of the Armed Forces and the Office of Vocational Services for Individuals with Disabilities (VESID).
-Approved to enroll non-immigrant international students by the Department of Homeland Security.
+Approved to enroll nonimmigrant international students by the Department of Homeland Security.

-Accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award diplomas, certificates, and the Associate in Applied Science (A.A.S.) and the Associate in Occupational Studies (A.O.S.) degree.
+Accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award diplomas, certificates, and the Associate in Occupational Studies (A.O.S.) degree.